Published on

-How to deploy an Nginx web server on EC2 instance with Terraform (Fully Automated)
+How to Deploy an Nginx Web Server on an EC2 Instance with Terraform (Fully Automated)

-In this guide, I’ll walk you through the steps involved in deploying a basic HTML page on an EC2 instance using a Ngnix server and fully automating this process using Terraform.
+In this guide, I will walk you through the steps to deploy a basic HTML page on an EC2 instance using an Nginx web server and fully automate the process with Terraform.

-3. A text editor of your choice (I’ll be using VSCode)
+• A text editor of your choice (I recommend VSCode).

 Setting Up the Terraform Project